eoffermann/super-abliterator/README.md

-# SuperAbliterator
+# Abliterator

-SuperAbliterator is a Python toolkit for performing activation ablation experiments on large language models.
+Abliterator is a Python toolkit for performing activation ablation experiments on large language models.
 It provides utilities to cache activations, calculate and apply “refusal directions” (i.e. modifications intended to alter undesirable model behaviors), and easily test the effects of these modifications.
 The project is based on the GitHub project [`FailSpy/abliterator`](https://github.com/FailSpy/abliterator) and aims to make the workflow more maintainable, easier to expand, and more user-friendly.

 > **Note:** A Gradio GUI is under development.
 Documentation for the graphical interface will be coming soon.